 Some may worry that portraying autism as hyper-male will trigger associations of people with autism as super-macho.
-Again, this would be a misconception, as machismo does not exactness with the overlap with any dimensions of systemizing.
-Indeed, empathizing and the negative connotations of being macho, such as aggression, are far from a good characterization of many people with autism spectrum conditions.
+Again, this would be a misconception, as machismo does not overlap with any exactness with the dimensions of empathizing and systemizing.
+Indeed, the negative connotations of being macho, such as aggression, are far from a good characterization of many people with autism spectrum conditions.
 Aggression is determined by many factors, and reduced empathy may be just one of them.
 And even then, reduced empathy does not invariably lead to aggression.
 It may not even lead to this in the majority of cases.
 Many people with autism spectrum conditions are gentle, kind people, who are struggling to fit in socially and care passionately about social justice: not the stereotype of a macho male at all.